triton-inference-server/client/src/c++/perf_analyzer/docs/install.md

 ```

 **Warning**: If any runtime dependencies are missing, Perf Analyzer will produce
 errors showing which ones are missing.
-You will need to manually install
+You will need to manually install them.
-them.

 ## Build from Source

-The Triton SDK container is used for building in so that some build and runtime dependencies are already installed.
+The Triton SDK container is used for building, so some build and runtime
+dependencies are already installed.

 ```bash
 export RELEASE=<yy.mm> # e.g. to use the release from the end of February of 2023, do `export RELEASE=23.02`